 Less visible costs can include insurance premium increases, damage to credit rating, business disruption or destruction, loss of business, loss of intellectual property and damaged reputation.

-WHAT POTENTIAL CYBER RISKS SHOULD CONCERN ME?
+WHAT ARE THE POTENTIAL CYBER RISKS THAT SHOULD CONCERN ME?

 Failure to acknowledge cyber risk puts your current financial situation and your organization’s sustainability in danger.
-It is imperative to assess and understand all the ways you are vulnerable to cyber incidents and cyberattacks and then make a deliberate effort to mitigate these risks.
+It is imperative to assess and understand all the ways you are vulnerable to cyber incidents and cyber attacks and then make a deliberate effort to mitigate these risks.
 The scope and severity of cyber risks vary.
 Security challenges can range from simple human error, to rogue employees, software errors, hacks, lost or stolen hardware, to unauthorized network intrusions and targeted attacks.
-Findings of the 2016 Ponemon indicates malicious attacks remain the most common cause of data breaches at roughly 50 percent and as such are costlier than cyber risks like human error or system glitches.
+Findings of the 2016 Ponemon indicates malicious attacks remain the most common cause of data breaches at roughly 50 percent and as such are costlier than cyber risks like a human error or system glitches.

 WHY DO I NEED CYBER LIABILITY COVERAGE?